Aspirin! Because You May Not Need To F%#k Cancer After All.

 “Aspirin can reduce oxidative stress and protect against oxidative damage….evidence suggests…beneficial effects of aspirin…in mood disorders and schizophrenia, and…data suggests…aspirin is associated with a reduced risk of AD [Alzheimer’s].”

-Because aspirin helps to improve the function of metabolism in general.
-One way it does this is by protecting against the escalation of inflammation as well as a variety of other symptoms arising as a result of interference with thyroid energy systems.
+Aspirin helps to protect against stress by improving the function of metabolism in general.
+One way it does this, is by protecting against the escalation of inflammation (and numerous other symptoms) arising as a result of interference with thyroid energy systems.

 “Epidemiologic and clinical studies indicate that inflammation is correlated with an increased risk of recurrence in breast cancer patients…multiple meta-analyses showed that patients with cardiovascular diseases treated with…aspirin, have reduced cancer risk.”

-That’s basically why aspirin is beneficial in relation to protection from heart disease and stroke, but also for depression, diabetes and insulin resistance.
-And then there’s its use for the treatment of Alzheimer’s or for neuroprotection in general.
-Not to mention it’s effectiveness in relation to hypertension, pregnancy and fertility issues and an almost endless list of other symptoms or conditions.
+This is a good way to understand some of the reasons why aspirin is beneficial in relation to protection from heart disease and stroke, but also depression, diabetes and insulin resistance.
+And then there is its use for the treatment of Alzheimer’s or neuroprotection in general.
+Not to mention it’s effectiveness in relation to hypertension, pregnancy and fertility issues, and an almost endless list of other symptoms or conditions.